Newesissrl/mongo-queryScheduler/README.md

 ### Out of Scope

-MONGO Scheduler is not intended to migrate and/or sync data between instances, but to ease the extraction of data on regular base.
+MONGO Query Scheduler is not intended to migrate and/or sync data between instances, but to ease the extraction of data on regular base.
 The following specific functionality will therefore not be incorporated:

 * Data Migration between MongoDB instances
 * Data import to MongoDB instances